-You should always decide whether or not to declare personal bankruptcy with the help of an experienced consumer bankruptcy attorney.
-The attorney will evaluate your finances to help you determine if there is a way you can avoid filing and will also advise you about whether the federally-required means test qualifies you to file a Chapter 7 debt liquidation bankruptcy or if you must file a Chapter 13 reorganization of debt bankruptcy instead.
+Next, you should always decide whether or not to declare personal bankruptcy with the help of an experienced consumer bankruptcy attorney.
+The attorney will evaluate your finances to help you determine if there is a way you can avoid filing and will also advise you about whether the federally-required bankruptcy means test qualifies you to file a Chapter 7 debt liquidation bankruptcy or if you must file a Chapter 13 bankruptcy of reorganization of debt bankruptcy instead.

 The bankruptcy attorney will also explain the filing for bankruptcy process, including telling you about all of the financial information he will need from you to fill out the various bankruptcy forms that must be filed with the court to begin your bankruptcy.
 The attorney will also help you keep as many of your assets as possible.
 In bankruptcy, certain kinds of assets are exempt, which means that they cannot be taken from you.

 Each state generally has bankruptcy exemptions that will help you protect your assets.
 In a Chapter 7 bankruptcy, you may be at risk of losing belongings if your belongings exceed the exemptions for that state.
 For example, let's say you own a home with an equity amount of $200,000.
 If your state's homestead exemption is $100,000, you may be at list of losing your home in a Chapter 7 bankruptcy.
 Many individual may consider Chapter 13 bankruptcy to protect their home or a bankruptcy alternative.